Falcion/Patternugit/docs/markdown/additional/ISSUE_TRIAGE.md

 Issues and PRs triage involves three key steps:

-1. assigning one or more process labels, such as “needs design” or “help wanted”;
+1. assigning one or more process labels, such as "needs design" or "help wanted";
 2. marking a priority for each issue;
 3. labeling one or more relevant areas, languages, or integrations to facilitate issue routing to the appropriate contributors or reviewers;